robfletcher/gradle-compass/README.md

 ## Configuration

-You need to specify the target directory where compiled CSS files should go and the source directories containing SASS/SCSS files, images and JavaScript.
+All configuration for the plugin goes inside a `compass` block in your build file.
+You must specify the target directory where compiled CSS files should go and the source directories containing SASS/SCSS files, images and JavaScript.
 For example:

 ```groovy
 compass {